arackrs/seega/README.md

 # Seega
 ## First Cycle
-Trabajo Final de Programación 1
+Final project of the programming course 1